mathieuprog/tz_extra/README.md

 ### `TzExtra.countries_time_zones/0`

 Returns a list of time zone data by country.
-The data includes:
-* the country and time zone;
-* the current UTC and DST offsets observed;
-* the links (other city names) linking to the time zone;
-* the zone abbreviation;
-* the coordinates.

 #### Example